Jimmy-Lo/How-to-capture-wireless-packets-/README.md

 # Wireless Packets Analysis
-Here we give our project of the analysis of wireless packets analysis, we based part of our job on Pcap4j, great credits owe to the author. we then use matlab to visualize the statistics.
+Here we give our project of the analysis of wireless packets, we based part of our job on Pcap4j, credits owe to the author. we then use matlab to visualize the statistics.
 Great and humble appreciation and thanks to Shangqing Zhao & Dr.Zhuo Lu(who is my superviser), I'm so inspired by them two guys.

 ## How to capture wireless packets?